GDPR for UK Shopify stores: what actually matters in 2026

 The bottom line

-UK GDPR for a Shopify store is not one thing you can buy your way out of with a banner.
-It is a handful of obligations — notice, consent, processor contracts, retention, subject requests, registration — that have to keep matching a business that keeps changing.
-Get visibility first, fix the gaps that matter, and keep an eye on the drift.
-That is the whole game.
+UK GDPR for a Shopify store isn’t one thing you can buy your way out of with a banner.
+It’s a handful of obligations — roles, notice, consent, processor contracts, retention, subject requests, registration — that have to keep matching a business that keeps changing.
+Get visibility first, fix the gaps that matter most, and keep an eye on the drift.
+That’s the whole game.

 Sources